 SaaS Growth and Operational Metrics To Track

-One of the best ways to ensure that your SaaS operations are on the right track toward high SaaS growth is by tracking key metrics.
-Consider the following SaaS metrics to ensure your company is operationally strong.
+One of the best ways to ensure that your SaaS operations are on the right track toward high growth is by tracking key metrics.
+Consider the following SaaS metrics important for performance monitoring to ensure your company is operationally strong.

 - Churn rate.
 Churn is the percentage of customers that end their subscriptions within a certain amount of time.
 To ensure revenue growth, your user churn rate must always be lower than your growth rate of new signups.